 - For a fully configured system, we recommend that you use a power supply unit (PSU) that complies with ATX 12 V Specification 2.0 (or later version) and provides a minimum power of 400 W. - Do not forget to connect the 4-pin ATX12V power plug; otherwise, the system will not boot. - Use of a PSU with a higher power output is recommended when configuring a system with more power-consuming devices.
-The system may become unstable or may not boot up if the power is inadequate. - The ATX 12 V Specification 2.0-compliant (400W) PSU has been tested to support the motherboard power requirements.
+The system may become unstable or may not boot up if the power is inadequate. - If you are uncertain about the minimum power supply requirement for your system, refer to the Recommended Power Supply Wattage Calculator at http://support.asus.com/PowerSupplyCalculator/PSCalculator. aspx?SLanguage=en-us for details. - The ATX 12 V Specification 2.0-compliant (400W) PSU has been tested to support the motherboard power requirements.

-11. System panel connector (20-8 pin PANEL)
+11. System panel connector (10-1 pin F PANEL)